-- There will be six quizzes, usually given at the end of class on Fridays, every week in which there is no exam scheduled.
-These quizzes will have a maximum length of fifteen (15) minutes and there will not be a quiz in week #1. - The lowest quiz grade will be dropped. - Make up quizzes may be granted for exceptional and well-documented circumstances.
-You should discuss you intended absence with the instructor well in advance of the quiz and provide appropriate documentation to support your absence when you talk to the instructor.
+- There will be seven (7) quizzes, given at the end of class on Fridays, every week in which there is no exam scheduled.
+The one exception to this will be week #7.
+We will have a quiz on Thursday 5/11, since there is no class on Friday, 5/12 for Steinmetz day.
+These quizzes will have a length of fifteen twenty (15 20) minutes and there will be a quiz in week #1. - The lowest quiz grade will be dropped. - There are no makeup quizzes for any reason.
+If you cannot be here on a Friday for a quiz that will be your drop.